 The pioneering technologies of Penoyre & Prasad’s Millennium Centre (designed 1995), having minimised embodied carbon, have consistently delivered low operational carbon as predicted.
 Our carbon negative Crouch Hill Park development (2012) and Guy’s Tower energy efficient external retrofit (completion 2013) continue our pragmatic yet ambitious approach.

-We are committed to helping our clients achieve their sustainability aims affordably, whether through new buildings or the intelligent renewal of existing buildings.
+We are committed to helping our clients achieve their sustainability aims affordably, whether through new buildings or the intelligent renewal or retrofitting of existing buildings.
 We focus on designing versatile and adaptable buildings with simple, robust and well-integrated services that meet current needs, whilst allowing for future ones, as yet unknown.

 Our buildings achieve high scores in BREEAM, LEED and Code for Sustainable Homes but our starting point is in simple, precise and easily understood measurements, primarily of energy use and carbon emissions.